MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-C-Supplemental-Nutrition-Assistance-Food-Distribution-Program/part-273-Certification-Eligible-Households
USCIS/subpart-G-Program-Alternatives/section-273.24.md

 (3) *Work Program* means:

-(i) A program under the Workforce Investment Act (Pub.
-L. 105-220);
+(i) A program under title 1 of the Workforce Innovation and Opportunity Act (WIOA) (Pub.
+L.113-128);

 (ii) A program under section 236 of the Trade Act of 1974 (19 U.S.C.
-2296); or
+2296);

-(iii) An employment and training program, other than a job search or job search training program, operated or supervised by a State or political subdivision of a State that meets standards approved by the Governor of the State, including a program under § 273.7(f).
-Such a program may contain job search or job search training as a subsidiary component as long as such component is less than half the requirement.
+(iii) An employment and training program operated or supervised by a State or political subdivision of a State agency that meets standards approved by the Chief Executive Office, including a SNAP E&T program under § 2 73.7(e) excluding any job search, supervised job search, or job search training program.
+However, a program under this clause may contain job search, supervised job search, or job search training as subsidiary activities as long as such activity is less than half the requirement.
+Participation in job search, supervised job search, or job search training as subsidiary activities that make up less than half the requirement counts for purposes of fulfilling the work requirement under paragraph (a)(1)(ii) of this section.

-(4) *Workfare program* means:
+(iv) A program of employment and training for veterans operated by the Department of Labor or the Department of Veterans Affairs.
+For the purpose of this paragraph, any employment and training program of the Department of Labor or Veterans Affairs that serves veterans shall be an approved work program; or

-(i) A program under § 273.7(m); or
+(v) A workforce partnership under § 273.7(n)

-(ii) A comparable program established by a State or political subdivision of a State.

 (b) *General Rule.* Individuals are not eligible to participate in SNAP as a member of any household if the individual received SNAP benefits for more than three countable months during any three-year period, except that individuals may be eligible for up to three additional countable months in accordance with paragraph (e) of this section.